Communicate with confidence

 When to contact us

 You work with complex, technical, or abstract content.
 You share your work with others, in presentations, visuals, or text.
 How do you make a story that your audience can understand and appreciate?
 We often hear about these challenges:

 Your audience does not understand you

 Your audience takes no action

-You want your audience to act.
-You want them, for example, to fund your project, to collaborate with you, or to execute your proposal.
-It’s frustrating if that does not happen.
-You fail to reach your own and your organization’s goals, miss funding, or invest time in vain.
-To activate your audience, your story must be relevant to them.
+You want your audience to fund your project, to collaborate with you, or to execute your proposal.
 But how to convince them of this?

 Your audience loses interest

-Your work is full of technical or abstract information.
-Perhaps you work in an interdisciplinary project.
-You do your best to clarify why your contribution is important or interesting.
-You are enthusiastic, but your audience seems indifferent.
-You can’t manage to turn your work into a captivating story.
-How to make sure that your audience feels engaged and gains interest?
+You are enthusiastic, but you can’t manage to turn your work into a captivating story.
+How to make your audience feel engaged and gain interest?